adammyhre/Rail-Shooter/README.md

 ## Installation

-To get started with the Shoot 'Em Up game development tutorial series, create your own URP project in Unity and follow along with the video.
+To get started with the Rail Shooter game development tutorial series, create your own URP project in Unity and follow along with the video.
 This repository will serve as a reference for anyone who gets stuck, or if any mistakes are found in the video recording.
 Once you have created your project, be sure to install the dependencies listed above.

 ## Contributing